 Discuss in the large group.
 Write answers from participants on the board.
 Note that this discussion focuses on the role of the flight commander as a change agent, not specific tasks to implement or anchor change.
 (Specific behaviors are addressed in the next part of the lesson.)

-Anticipated responses: Answers vary, but should focus on flight commanders serving as both a role model (in adopting the change) and an advocate for how the change affects their flight members.
+Anticipated responses: Answers vary but should focus on flight commanders serving as both a role model (in adopting the change) and an advocate for how the change affects their flight members.
 In one, they represent the organization.
 In the other, they represent the needs and concerns of their people.
 In both they need to support their squadron commander’s vision for change.

 The role of the flight commander during a change process can be summed up as “it depends.”
 Every change situation is different.